 Basic principles underlying the selling process and their practical application in the sale of industrial goods, consumer goods, and intangibles.
+See MKT Note 1.
 Prerequisite: MKT 300.

 MKT 382 Advertising and Marketing Communication.
-(3) fall and spring fall
+(3) fall and spring

 Introduction for nonbusiness majors to the communication process within marketing and advertising.
 Creation and presentation of an ad campaign.
 Not open to business majors.
+See MKT Note 1.

 Prerequisites: junior or senior standing; 2.00 ASU GPA.